aasthasharrma/aasthasharrma/README.md

-hello my name is aastha sharma, I am a freshman at the University of Texas at Dallas majoring in Computer Science
+Hey!
+I'm Aastha, I'm studying computer science, finance, and statistics at The University of Texas at Dallas.
+Hope you like my github page:)

 <!--
 **aasthasharrma/aasthasharrma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.